Know Before You Go, Shaka Guide's Classic Road to Hana Tour

 - Hana Lava Tube and Garden of Eden close at 4 pm and Kahanu Gardens closes at 3 pm (and they all have entrance fees)

 - There are many stops on the Road to Hana that you SHOULDN’T make.
 These might be dangerous or on private property.
 We recommend you stick to the itinerary we’ve laid out.

 - Proper etiquette on the Road to Hana is extremely important.
-Remember, there are locals that must take this road everyday.
+Remember, there are locals who must take this road every day.

 - This tour has one stop on the way back, other than that, it’s all stories and music so you can focus on the drive, especially if it’s getting dark.
 The return drive will only take about 3 hours back to the start.

 What to Expect

 To Get An Early Start